See the full video here.

-We must rediscover what the word education means.
+We should return to what the word education means.
 It basically means to 'drive or guide'.
 Over centuries, humans have driven or guided the next generations in order to transfer knowledge.
 This can be done very informally by the family at home, through life itself, which guides and educates along the way, or it can take place at specific locations, as has been the case for a long time for those in the upper echelons of society.
 The biggest change in the last century was that we suddenly wanted to make education professional, so we created schools, which is where we send our children year after year.
 But, what do they learn here?
 Basically, they learn the skills required to live in an industrial society, which is a world that has all but disappeared.
 Following the revolution in technology, we now live in a society that bears practically no resemblance to that of the industrial era.
 It's probably one of the faults of our system that we keep trying to train, educate and guide our children to be predictable.
-What is certain is that education is a great social leveler, as it's almost the only way we can try to offer everyone the same opportunities.
+What is true is that education is the greatest social leveler, virtually the only tool we have to try to offer the world the same opportunities.
 What do we need instead of predictable, punctual and obedient children?
 The problem is that we've never experienced such rapid change.
 Furthermore, the changes that are taking place are generating a lot of challenges.
-Our creative capacity has been unleashed, which is why we need really creative children.
+Our creative ability is soaring, so we need very creative children.
 Children who live in such diverse societies have so many options to travel, find out about the world and collaborate with others, which is why they need the skills to be able to cooperate and to see diversity as an asset.
 We are full of different identities: gender, we are born in one place, live in another and love a different one.
 We are mothers, fathers, children, brothers and sisters, we love nature, you name it.
-All of the above elements create a group of identities that enrich our lives, which new generations need to learn to enjoy.
+All this is a series of identities that make us rich, and these new generations have to learn to enjoy them.
 These generations also have another very important skill, which is the capacity for critical thought.
 As I mentioned earlier, we've never had access to so much information.
 So, we need to know how to evaluate this information and how to check, validate, compare, understand and apply it to our lives.
 Another important consideration is that we've never had so much capacity to do good or bad.
 That's why we need to teach our children how to make responsible decisions and to be able to understand each other.
 It is now more important than ever for children to be able to understand and relate to others so they can continue to strive for what humans have done for centuries, which is to spread empathy, help others and gradually make this world a better place.
 This, for me, is education.